daisuke1227/Bloxflip-Mines-Predictor-Discord-Bot/README.md

 > Put in your discord token in config.env (take out config and only put in .env)

-> Type pip install discord.py python-dotenv in command prompt
+> Type pip install discord.py python-dotenv in command prompt or terminal

 > Type python main.py or python3 main.py